ChargePi/ChargePi-go/ReadMe.md

 # ⚡ ChargePi-go

-⚡ChargePi is an open-source Raspberry Pi 4 based ⚡Charging Point🔌 project, which supports multiple EVSEs and simple connectors🔌.
-You can also add an RFID/NFC reader and a display to the Charging Point.
+ChargePi is an open-source Linux based OCPP-enabled ⚡Charging Point🔌 project.
 It is configurable, simple to make and uses off-the-shelf hardware.

-A connector🔌 consists of an indicator (🚥 RGB LED strip), a relay and a ⚡ power meter.
-The client is written in Go and requires installation of a few C libraries.
+It supports multiple connectors🔌, which consist of an indicator (🚥 RGB LED strip), a EV Charge Controller and a ⚡ power meter.
+Optionally, the charge point supports an RFID/NFC reader and a display as an user interface.

 ChargePi-go client can be deployed/run in multiple ways: